-- a.
+a.
 Enrollment.
-The State may mandatorily enroll SPDs into Medi-Cal managed care programs to receive benefits in the counties specified in Attachment O on or after December 1, 2014 in the Regional and Imperial Model Counties, herein called RIMC.
-This does not include individuals who are eligible for full benefits in both the Medicare and Medicaid programs, or dual-eligible individuals, who are excluded from mandatory enrollment in a Medi-Cal managed care plan unless the same plan operates as a Medi-Cal and Medicare Advantage plan in the county that the dual eligible resides in.
+The State may mandatorily enroll SPDs into Medi-Cal managed care programs to receive benefits in the counties specified in Attachment O. This does not include individuals who are eligible for full benefits in both the Medicare and Medicaid programs, or dual-eligible individuals, who are excluded from mandatory enrollment in a Medi-Cal managed care plan unless the same plan operates as a Medi-Cal and Medicare Advantage plan in the county that the dual eligible resides in.
 The mandatory enrollment of SPD individuals will apply to new or existing Medi-Cal in the counties specified in Attachment O when the plan or plans in the geographic area have been determined by the State to meet certain readiness and network requirements and require plans to ensure sufficient access, quality of care, and care coordination for beneficiaries established by the State, as required by 42 CFR 438 and approved by CMS.
-The State will provide updates through its regular meetings with CMS and submit regular documentation requested of its Readiness Review status. - i.
-SPDs residing in Sacramento County will not be mandatorily enrolled into the Sacramento County dental program.
+The State will provide updates through its regular meetings with CMS and submit regular documentation requested of its Readiness Review status.

+- i.
+SPDs residing in Sacramento county will not be mandatorily enrolled into the Sacramento County dental program.
 SPDs will have the option to voluntarily enroll into the dental program. - b.
 Choice.
-For RIMC and for counties that do not operate a County Organized Health Systems (COHS), the State will ensure that at the time of initial enrollment and on an ongoing basis, the individuals have a minimum of 2 plans meeting all readiness requirements from which to choose.
-For counties that operate a COHS, the State need not ensure any choice of plans.
+For counties that do not operate a County Organized Health Systems (COHS), the State will ensure that at the time of initial enrollment and on an ongoing basis, the individuals have a minimum of 2 plans meeting all readiness requirements from which to choose.
+For counties that operate a COHS, the State need not ensure any choice of plans. - c.

-- c.
 Notice Requirement for a Change in Network.
 The State will provide notice to CMS as soon as it becomes aware of (or at least 90 days prior if possible) a potential change in the number of plans available for choice within an area, or any other changes impacting proposed network adequacy.
 The State may not mandatorily enroll the SPD population into any plan that does not meet network adequacy requirements as defined in 42 CFR 438.206. - d.
 Enrollment and Contracting.
-The State must not begin mandatory enrollment of the SPD population into a managed care plan prior to obtaining contract approval from CMS.
-The State will utilize appropriate risk adjustment in the development of its capitation payments and will set forth expectations for plans to ensure sufficient access, quality of care, and care coordination for beneficiaries. - e.
+The State will not begin mandatory enrollment of the SPD population into a managed care plan prior to obtaining contract approval from CMS.
+The State will utilize appropriate risk adjustment in the development of its capitation payments and will set forth expectations for plans to ensure sufficient access, quality of care, and care coordination for beneficiaries.
+By April 1 2011 or with at least 60 days notice, prior to their effective date the State will submit contracts to CMS for approval. - e.
 Advisory Committee.
 The State will maintain for the duration of the Demonstration a managed care advisory group comprised of individuals and interested parties impacted by Medi-Cal managed care, regarding the impact, effective implementation, and quality of care provided to seniors and persons with disabilities.
 Membership on this group should be periodically updated to ensure adequate representation of newly mandatorily enrolled individuals.
-The Advisory Committee will meet at least quarterly during the Demonstration's implementation and minutes related to the Advisory Committee's activity will be submitted to CMS with the State's quarterly report as per STC 23. - f.
-The specific geographic areas where SPDs may be mandatorily enrolled in managed care are detailed in Attachment O. For RIMC, SPDs will become mandatory effective on December 1, 2014, or following contract approval.
+The Advisory Committee will meet at least quarterly during the Demonstration's implementation; and minutes related to the Advisory Committee's activity will be submitted to CMS with the State's quarterly report as per STC 23. - f.
+The specific geographic areas where SPDs are mandatorily enrolled in managed care are detailed in Attachment O. SPDs will initially be voluntarily enrolled through an "opt-in" process in the 20 counties implementing the non-COHS delivery system model as part of the 2013 managed care expansion described in STC 52.g. and may not be mandatorily enrolled without CMS approval of an amendment to the demonstration's special terms and conditions.